-The process is detailed in the 'Procedure for the Investigation of Allegations of Misconduct in Research' The URGC is responsible for the policy and the Registrar & Secretary is responsible for the procedure.
+The process is detailed in the 'Procedure for the Investigation of Allegations of Misconduct in Research' The Research Ethics and Integrity Committee (REIC) is responsible for the policy and the Provost, Professor Saul Becker, is responsible for the procedure.

-The Procedure for the Investigation of Allegations of Misconduct in Research (September 2012) is linked to the University's disciplinary procedures, with the operation of the Procedures being the responsibility of the Registrar & Secretary supported by the Research Governance Officer.
-The Procedure for the Investigation of Allegations of Misconduct in Research (2012) does not state that it follows the requirements set out in the Concordat to Support Research (2012) due to overlap in publication dates; however, it does address the principles.
-The policy acknowledges the RCUK's Code of Conduct and Policy on the Governance of Good Research Conduct (2009).
-The Concordat to Support Research Integrity will be referenced in any future revisions.
+The Procedure for the Investigation of Allegations of Misconduct in Research (June 2018) (the 'Procedure' is linked to the University's disciplinary procedures, with the operation of the Procedure being the responsibility of the Provost supported by the Research Governance Officer.
+The policy acknowledges the RCUK's Policy and Guidelines on Governance of Good Research Conduct (2012) and the Universities UK Concordat to Support Research Integrity (2012).